dariol83/reatmetric/eu.dariolucia.reatmetric.driver.serial/README.md

 The protocol is fully synchronous, with the knowledge of the session kept on the server side (i.e. on this driver).
 Interactions are always started by the client.
 The server always waits for client instructions.
 All messages are US-ASCII encoded.
-The client **must** wait for the server to reply to its command, before sending the next command.
+The client **must** wait for the server to reply to its command and complete the response, before sending the next command.

 Server-side, the protocol has two main states: